kongware/ftor/README.md

 ### Parametricity

 <a href="https://en.wikipedia.org/wiki/Parametricity">Parametricity</a> is a property of parametric polymorphism that prevents polymorphic functions from knowing anything about the types of their arguments or return values.
 In return you get the ability to deduce or at least narrow down a function's behavior just from its type signature.
-To enforce parametricity a type checker must analyze your entire code at compile time.
-Since ftor isn't a static type checker it can't preclude polymorphic functions that violate this property:
+To enforce parametricity a type checker must analyze the  entire function body at compile time.
+Since ftor isn't a static type checker it can't preclude pseudo-polymorphic functions violating this property:

 ```Javascript
 const append = Fun(